yevgenykhazan/mlrun/docs/install/remote.md

     MLRUN_DBPATH=<URL endpoint of the MLRun APIs service endpoint; e.g., "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">
     ```

-2. If the remote service is on an instance of the Iguazio MLOps Platform (**"not relevant for MLRun CE"**), set the following environment variables as well:
+2. If the remote service is on an instance of the Iguazio MLOps Platform (**not relevant for MLRun CE**), set the following environment variables as well:

     ```ini
     V3IO_USERNAME=<username of a platform user with access to the MLRun service>